dmarticus/dmarticus.github.io/_posts/2020-11-19-building-a-fantasy-football-draft-assistance-algorithm-part-2.md

 1. DAsHA calculated the "marginal" score for each player, with this score representing how many more points this player is expected to generate compared to the best player at the same position who will be available in the next round.[^bignote]
 2. DAsHA constructed a series of confidence intervals for each player.
 These confidence intervals would let me select players based on variance as well as projected points.[^bignote2]

 Finally, since I had to _act_ on all information, I needed DAsHA to generate charts and graphs that displayed all of these comparisons.
-Since I wanted DAsHA to be a heuristic _helper_ (as compared to an out-and-out predictive tool), my goal was to provide as much data for myself to make an informed decision based on the variance/distribution of point projections in addition to the raw point totals.
+Since I wanted DAsHA to be a heuristic helper (as compared to an out-and-out predictive tool), my goal was to provide as much data for myself to make an informed decision based on the variance/distribution of point projections in addition to the raw point totals.

 ## Comparing the players

-DAsHA needed three different data structures to accomplish my goals, namely
+DAsHA needed three different arrays to accomplish my goals, namely

 1. The list of best players per position for the round
 2. The list of the best players per position for the next round (to calculate the marginal score)
 3. The list of the second best players for each position, to provide more information for my draft decision.

 I wrote each collection as a separate method in my Jupyter notebook so it could be easier to extend in the future.
-Below is the python code I used to implement these three methods.
+Below is my implementation of each method.

 ```python
 ### BEST PLAYERS ###